Burial (musician): Post-Untrue work

 Rather than releasing a third album, Burial has spent the years since Untrue releasing increasingly longer and more experimental individual tracks.
 This began with "Moth" / "Wolf Cub", a collaboration with Four Tet, and Burial's own track "Fostercare" and EP Street Halo.
 He developed this practice, experimenting with multi-part suites rather than conventional songs on a Massive Attack collaboration, "Four Walls" / "Paradise Circus", and subsequent solo EPs Kindred (2012), Truant / Rough Sleeper (2012) and Rival Dealer (2013).
 Each of these EPs was met with critical acclaim, with Kindred being singled out in particular as a landmark release.
 Three further shorter records were released in the following years; "Temple Sleeper" was released on Keysound Recordings in 2015, an EP titled Young Death / Nightmarket came out in November 2016, and Subtemple / Beachfires followed in May 2017.

 In 2018, Burial worked with Kode9 to compile Fabriclive 100, the final instalment of the long-running Fabriclive mix CD series.
-He then collaborated with The Bug on two EPs, 2018's Fog / Shrine and 2019's Dive / Rain, released under the names "Flame 1" and "Flame 2", respectively.
+He collaborated with The Bug on two EPs, 2018's Fog / Shrine and 2019's Dive / Rain, released under the names "Flame 1" and "Flame 2", respectively.
 A compilation of Burial's solo EP and single releases, Tunes 2011–2019, was released on Hyperdub at the end of 2019.

 Burial, Four Tet, and Thom Yorke released two new collaborative songs, "Her Revolution" and "His Rope", in December 2020, followed by a Burial-only release, "Chemz".
 The following April, Burial and Blackdown released a split EP, Shock Power of Love, and a month later the previous year's single, "Chemz", was given a physical release alongside the track "Dolphinz".
 The Antidawn EP was released in January 2022, followed by the Streetlands EP in October of the same year.
 In July 2023, Burial released the single "Unknown Summer", alongside Kode9's single "Infirmary".

 In February 2024, Burial released the EP "Dreamfear / Boy Sent From Above" on XL Recordings.
 Later that year in June, Burial and Kode9 released another split single, consisting of Burial's "Phoneglow" and Kode9's "Eyes Go Blank".
 In July 2024, it was reported that Burial had composed the scores for Andrea Arnold's film, Bird (2024), and Harmony Korine's film, Baby Invasion (2024).

 On 31 July 2025, Burial released an EP titled "Comafields / Imaginary Festival" on Hyperdub.